Logan007/pucr/README.md

 Today, most `edge` nodes presumably are desktop-like computers with heaps of CPU horse power that easily can afford some compression of small sized ethernet packets which usually do not grow above 1492 bytes in size.

-However, some tiny `edges` in the _Internet of Things_ might not allow CPU cycles for compression, those would send out uncompressed data.
+However, some tiny `edges` in the _Internet of Things_ – maybe Raspberry class or below – might not allow CPU cycles for compression, those would send out uncompressed data.
 To make them at least accept compressed packets, it is crucial that decompression does not eat up too many of their precious CPU cycles.
 That is the reason for taking a closer look on `pucrunch` as one of the compression algorithms offering that certain asymmetry.

 As soon as `pucr` reaches a usable state, I will have it added to my fork of `n2n`.